AdobeDocs/experience-platform.en/help/data-prep/ui/mapping.md

 ![create-calculated-field](../images/ui/mapping/create-calculated-field.png)

-### Import mapping rules {#import}
+### Import mapping {#import}

-You can reuse the mapping rules of an existing dataflow to reduce the manual configuration time of your data ingestion and limit mistakes.
-Select **[!UICONTROL Import mapping]** to reuse an existing mapping rule.
+You can reuse the mapping of an existing dataflow to reduce the manual configuration time of your data ingestion and limit mistakes.
+Select **[!UICONTROL Import mapping]** to reuse an existing mapping.

 ![import-mapping](../images/ui/mapping/import-mapping.png)

 The [!UICONTROL Import mapping] window appears, providing you with a list of dataflows to choose from.

-Select the preview icon to preview the mapping rules of the dataflow you selected.
+Select the preview icon to preview the mapping of the dataflow you selected.

 ![list-mapping](../images/ui/mapping/list-mapping.png)

-The preview window allows you to inspect existing mapping rules before importing to your dataflow.
-Once you verify the mapping rules, you can select **[!UICONTROL Back]** to return to the list of dataflows and inspect another set of mapping rules, or you can select **[!UICONTROL Select]** to proceed.
+The preview window allows you to inspect existing mapping before importing to your dataflow.
+Once you verify the mapping, you can select **[!UICONTROL Back]** to return to the list of dataflows and inspect another set of mapping, or you can select **[!UICONTROL Select]** to proceed.

 ![preview-mapping](../images/ui/mapping/preview-mapping.png)

-Alternatively, you can select the mapping rule you want to import from the list of dataflows window.
-Select the dataflow that contains the mapping rule you want to import and then select **[!UICONTROL Select]** to proceed.
+Alternatively, you can select the mapping you want to import from the list of dataflows window.
+Select the dataflow that contains the mapping you want to import and then select **[!UICONTROL Select]** to proceed.

 ![select-mapping](../images/ui/mapping/select-mapping.png)

+The interface updates with the mapping you imported.

+>[!NOTE]
+>
-The mapping page updates with the mapping rules that you imported from another dataflow.
+>Any existing mapping sets that you establish or ML mapping recommendations are replaced by the mapping that you imported from an existing dataflow.

 ![mapping-imported](../images/ui/mapping/mapping-imported.png)